Thigh: Clinical significance

-Runner's knee (Patellofemoral pain): is a direct consequence of the kneecap rubbing against the end of the thigh bone (”femur”).
-Tight hamstrings and weak thigh muscles, required to stabilize the knee, risk development of runner's knee.
+Runner's knee (patellofemoral pain) is a direct consequence of the kneecap rubbing against the end of the thigh bone (femur).
+Tight hamstrings and weak thigh muscles, required to stabilize the knee, increase the risk of developing of runner's knee.

-Food

-The thigh meat of some animals such as chicken, turkey and cattle is consumed as food in many parts of the world.

 Society and culture

 Western societies generally tolerate clothing that displays thighs, such as short shorts and miniskirts.
 Beachwear and many athleisure styles often display thighs as well.
 Professional dress codes may require covering up bare thighs.

 Many Islamic countries disapprove of or prohibit the display of thighs, especially by women.

 Strategic covering or display of thighs is used in popular fashion around the world, such as thigh-high boots and zettai ryoiki.